PaulBeaudet/JesterType/readme.md

 ===============================
 Notice!
 ----------------------
-Project currently dormant, please contact Paul for further interest- inof8or@gmail.com
+Project currently dormant and has progressed to newer effors, please contact Paul for further interest- inof8or@gmail.com

 Primary Goals
 ----------------------